- Why do you need me to track how many items I take?

 This helps us adjust our hours.
 The Student Diversity Center is used for many events.
 We have to juggle the usage of the space with the hours available for the food pantry.
 Recording the date and time folks use the food pantry enables us to be more efficient with allocating hours to others who utilize the space, such as SDC clubs.

 Check out the list of the other local food banks posted on the wall in the Student Diversity Center (SDC).
-Mason United Methodist Church in the Proctor District has a food pantry and is within walking distance of campus, but there are others throughout Tacoma, too.
-Also, check out this website to find an accessible food pantry near you and their hours!
+Mason United Methodist Church in the Proctor District has a food pantry on Saturdays and is within walking distance of campus, but there are others throughout Tacoma, too.
+Also, check out Nourish Pierce County to find an accessible food pantry near you and their hours!